 Historically, the Missouri River and former French colonies in the Midwest US spoke this language.

-Midwest French is a unique French language.
+Midwestern French is a distinct variety of French.
 It has been influenced by English and Indigenous languages, developed from the French spoken by early settlers in the region.

-Pronunciation differs from other dialects, with riffs in vowel sounds and intonation affected by regional English dialects.
+Pronunciation differs from that of other dialects, with vowel sounds and intonation shaped by regional English.
 Use is declining but preserved in some communities and cultural traditions.

 4. Other French dialects